 Here’s the blurb followed by what Laila herself has to say about it:

 When journalist Iris Ellis visits a sleepy seaside town to interview recluse screenwriter Paul Archer, he offers her insights into never acted upon fantasies of dominance and submission.
 Too curious to deny herself a taste of them, Iris gives herself up to Paul’s gentle guidance, but when she realizes that a taste can never be enough, she must find the courage to ask for what she needs or risk losing it all.

 1. Sell us your book in one sentence.

-2. Favourite line from The Blue Hour
+2. Favourite line (or paragraph) from Driftwood Deeds

 3. Last book that blew you away?